-During fiscal 2013, the Human Resources Committee reviewed the Corporation's compensation policies and practices, taking into account risks associated therewith.
+During fiscal 2014, the Human Resources Committee reviewed the Corporation's compensation policies and practices, taking into account risks associated therewith.
 The Committee has not identified any risks associated with the Corporation's compensation policies and practices that are reasonably likely to have a material adverse effect on the Corporation.

-Nonetheless, the Board, upon recommendation of the Human Resources Committee, adopted and implemented a risk management policy which considers the implications of the risks associated with the Corporation's compensation policies and practices.
+Nonetheless, in fiscal 2013, the Board, upon recommendation of the Human Resources Committee, adopted and implemented a risk management policy which considers the implications of the risks associated with the Corporation's compensation policies and practices.
 The policy establishes that Management is responsible for ensuring that procedures are in place to identify and assess all risks associated with the Corporation's compensation policies and practices and to report to the Human Resources Committee on the steps taken to identify, monitor and mitigate risks associated with compensation policies and practices.

-As part of the policy, Management will evaluate risk exposures related to compensation of the Board, executives, management and the broader employees population, with a focus on the short and long term Incentive plans.
+As part of the policy, Management evaluates risk exposures related to compensation of the Board, executives, management and the broader employees population, with a focus on the short and long term Incentive plans.
 This includes identifying any such policies or practices that may encourage executive officers to take inappropriate or excessive risks, identifying risks arising from such policies and practices that could have a material adverse effect on the Corporation and considering the possible risk implications of the Corporation's compensation policies and practices and any proposed changes to them.
 The Human Resources Committee's responsibility in the risk oversight of the Corporation's compensation policies and practices is derived from its mandate as specified in the Human Resources Committee Charter.

-The following procedures shall be followed by Management to identify and mitigate compensation policies and practices that could encourage an executive officer or an individual at a principal business unit or division to take inappropriate or excessive risks:
+The following procedures are followed by Management to identify and mitigate compensation policies and practices that could encourage an executive officer or an individual at a principal business unit or product line to take inappropriate or excessive risks:

-- annual assessment of the Corporation's compensation policies and practices including a review and analysis of the aspects of those policies that may lead to risky behaviour on the part of an executive officer or any other individual; - dialogue and communication with experts outside the Corporation (as necessary) regarding an analysis of the risks associated with the Corporation's compensation policies and practices and a review of the risk identification and mitigation practices used by other public companies; and - scheduling of in camera sessions of the Human Resources Committee allowing the members of this committee to discuss and analyse the risks associated with the Corporation's compensation policies and practices free from the unstated influence and pressure that may be created by the presence of Corporate Management.
+- annual assessment of the Corporation's compensation policies and practices including a review and analysis of the aspects of those policies that may lead to risky behaviour on the part of an executive officer or any other individual; - dialogue and communication with experts outside the Corporation (as necessary) regarding an analysis of the risks associated with the Corporation's compensation policies and practices and a review of the risk identification and mitigation practices used by other public companies; and - scheduling of in camera sessions of the Human Resources Committee allowing the members of this committee to discuss and analyze the risks associated with the Corporation's compensation policies and practices without the presence of members of management.